We are reader-supported. When you buy through links on our site, we may earn a commission (see affiliate policy).

 The VWAP pullback is one of the most popular setups among day traders.
 In a strong uptrend, price may move above VWAP, pull back toward it and then bounce.

 For bullish setups, traders often look for price to stay above VWAP, pull back near the line and then show signs of buying pressure.
-This can create a better entry than chasing a stock after a big move.
+This can create a better entry than chasing a stock after a large move.

 For bearish setups, traders may look for price to stay below VWAP, bounce toward it and then reject the level.
 This can be used as a short setup if sellers remain in control.